Martien/Aarde/src/city-country-fingers.md

 <image class="hero" src="city-country-fingers-urban-main-street.jpg" width="100%">

 ::: context
-the distribution of towns required to make a balanced region—{distribution of towns}—can be further helped by controlling the balance of urban land and open countryside within the towns and cities themselves.
+the distribution of towns required to make a balanced region—{the distribution of towns}—can be further helped by controlling the balance of urban land and open countryside within the towns and cities themselves.
 :::

 ::: wish